 Persuading particularly stubborn family members to make the switch is getting easier as the horrors of animal agriculture unfold.

 Staggering climate change predictions make it difficult to ignore.
-The animal agriculture industry is responsible for 87 percent of greenhouse gas emissions, for example.
+The animal agriculture industry is responsible for at least 14.5 percent of greenhouse gas emissions, for example.